uoe-dlam/people-and-money-days/README.md

 ## Installation

 The latest version of this plugin can be downloaded from our releases page.
-Simply download the xpi file to your machine, and open it with Firefox by double clicking on the file.
+Simply download the xpi file to your machine, and open it with Firefox by double-clicking on the file.

 Firefox will then prompt you on the installation steps.